carizmendi/DSSGtutorial/README.md

 # DSSGtutorial
-Created as part of DSSG course, 19 June 2017
+This is a repository used as part of a demonstration during DSSG course, 19 June 2017.